 - 1. Identify the site of injury. - 2.
 Assess distal circulation, sensation, and motor function. - 3.
-Provide analgesia if available per Protocol: Pain Management (2245). - 4.
-Grasp extremity above and below injury (use two rescuers if available). - 5.
-Apply steady gentle traction below-distal to-injury in direction of long axis of extremity. - Continue until the patient complains of intolerable pain, resistance is felt, or reduction is accomplished. - 7.
+Irrigate open fractures per PROCEDURE: 1190 Wound Care.
+Use NS or sterile water if available, otherwise potable water.
+If an open fracture, DO NOT apply traction. - 4.
+Provide analgesia if available per PROTOCOL: 2175 Pain Management. - 5.
+Grasp extremity above and below injury (use two rescuers if available). - 6.
+Apply steady gentle traction below-distal to-injury in direction of long axis of extremity. - 7.
+Continue until the patient complains of intolerable pain, resistance is felt, or reduction is accomplished. - 8.
 Apply splint, then reassess distal CSM, and document the procedure.